1afa/sambadav/README.md

 server, then the share `//server/username` is added, where `username` is the name of the logged-in user.
 This userhome will appear in the SambaDAV root as a folder with the name of the logged-in user.

+`$share_userhome_ldap` can be set to the name of a LDAP property containing the URL for the user's home share.
+The value of this property must be of the form `\\server` (which is interpreted as `\\server\username` for the currently logged-in user), or `\\server\share`.
+For instance, if all your LDAP users have a property called `sambaHomePath`, then its value will be used for the home share.
+This setting overrides `$share_userhomes`, and only works with LDAP authentication.

 Further customization of the shares listing can be done by configuring Samba to produce the required list of shares.
 SambaDAV is kept simple on purpose.